JuanCGJ/1.Python4Everybody/README.md

 # Python4Everybody
-Coursera: Specialized Course - Python4everybody.
+Coursera Specialized Course - Python4everybody.
 Course 1: Programming4E

 Here you will find descriptions and solutions of each week's assignements in the Course.
 Aditionaly you will find pythonlearn.pdf (English, Spanish) to support studies.